Blockchain-Enabled Internet-of-Things Platform for End-to-End Industrial Hemp Supply Chain: Literature Review

 Blockchain is a distributed ledger technology that maintains all transactions between two or more involved participants through a peer to peer (P2P) network.
 As presented in \cite{8386948}, it can work as a permanently immutable ledger upon blockchain network, no matter the involved participants (nodes) are trustful or not.
 The stored records are co-owned by all members of the network.
 Without a central controller in the blockchain architecture, before a new block is appended to the existing blockchain, all the nodes have to reach a consensus.
 Many different consensus algorithms have been proposed, including Proof-of-Work (PoW) \cite{nakamoto2019bitcoin}, Proof-of-Stake (PoS) \cite{king2012ppcoin}, Proof-of-Authority (PoA) \cite{de2018pbft}, Proof-of-Object (PoO) \cite{mondal2019blockchain}, Ripple Protocol Consensus Algorithm (RPCA) \cite{schwartz2014ripple}, etc.

-Although the main focus of classical blockchain applications includes banking, finance, and insurance industries, the attempts to explore and extend to various other domains (e.g., supply chain, healthcare, and agriculture) start to gain popularity.
+Although the main focus of classical blockchain applications includes banking, finance, and insurance industries, the attempts to explore and extend to various other domains (e.g., supply chain, healthcare, and agriculture) and start to gain popularity.
 One of the most crucial challenges of supply chain risk management is tracking the data provenance and maintaining its traceability and transparency throughout the integrated and end-to-end supply chain network.
 The traditional supply chains are centralized, which depends on a third party to validate the trading.
 This proves vulnerable to both data modification and management, and also it impacts the process efficiency and interoperability.
-The literature \cite{sander2018acceptance} explores the importance of transparency in the supply chain and shows that the blockchain technologies can improve food safety by enhancing transparency.
-In \cite{bettin2018methodological}, the authors integrate the blockchain technology into the food supply chain management, which allows the traceability along the process and provide the end customer with enough information about the origin of product in order to make an informed purchase decision.
+The literature \cite{sander2018acceptance} shows that the blockchain technologies can improve food safety by enhancing transparency.
+In \cite{bettin2018methodological}, the authors integrate the blockchain technology into the food supply chain management, which allows the traceability along the process and provides the end customer with enough information about the origin of product in order to make an informed purchase decision.
 Through the blockchain, the grain quality assurance is created and shared transparently to the public, which can lead to an added valuation of its selling price.
-The authors in \cite{8718621} utilize Ethereum blockchain and smart contracts to govern and control all interactions and transactions among the participants involved in the soybean supply chain ecosystem without the validation from a trusted third-party authority.
-The study in \cite{9058674} presents that a complete blockchain-based solution to ensure traceability, trust, and delivery mechanism in Agriculture and Food (Agri-Food) supply chain.
+The authors in \cite{8718621} utilize Ethereum blockchain and smart contracts to control all interactions and transactions among the participants involved in the soybean supply chain ecosystem without the validation from a trusted third-party authority.
+The study in \cite{9058674} presents a complete blockchain-based solution to ensure traceability, trust, and delivery mechanism in Agriculture and Food (Agri-Food) supply chain.
 Multiple smart contracts are designed to support the interactions of different types of entities in the system.
+The authors in \cite{osmanoglu2020effective} propose a blockchain-based solution that carries out the yield estimation of agricultural products.
+Thus, the necessary precautions for the excessive imbalances that may arise in agricultural products will be planned in advance and the risk of price fluctuation would be hedged.
+In \cite{du2020supply}, the authors develop a new blockchain-enabled supply chain financial platform, which can improve the efficiency of the capital and information flow, reduce the cost, and provide better financial services to the relevant parties in the supply chain.